- Course Number:

 - Special Fee:

 Course DescriptionLaboratory-intensive course providing introduction to and practice in the culture of animal cells and cell lines.
 Focus is on routine maintenance and record-keeping, including media preparation, cryopreservation, and troubleshooting common culture problems.
-Prerequisite: BIT 109 or BIT 110 or instructor permission.
+Prerequisites: BIT 109 or BIT 110 or instructor permission.

 Addendum to Course Description